bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image30%20-%20testL%20loss.png?raw=true)

 ##### Conclussions:
-In this combination we have a nice accuracy of test and validation data but still has overfit
+In this combination I have a nice accuracy of test and validation data but still has overfit

 ### TEST M: